When viewing stops on a map, how do I see the next departures for a stop ?

 How can I view live data for a stop ?

-Live or real time data for a stop will be automatically shown if it is available.
+Live or real time data for a stop will be automatically shown when it is available.
 Where live data is being used for a trip, a small

-When viewing departures for a stop why am I seeing different colors for different
+option, I seeing different colors for different

 The colors used are taken directly from the transport providers route data.
 In many cases the color of the trip matches a well known color